 As noted earlier, net position may serve over time as a useful indicator of a government's financial position and an important determinant of its ability to finance services in the future.
-As shown in the Statement of Changes in Net position above, the revenues of governmental activities were greater than expenses by \$5.9 million.
 There are two classes of governmental activities revenue: program revenue and general revenue.
 As the classifications imply, program specific revenue is directly associated with and/or generated by specific programs.
 General revenue, such as property taxes and interest on investments, is not.
-Key elements of this increase are as follows:
+Key elements of this decrease are as follows: